Rhetoric

 4 Rhetorical standards

-I am not invested in the details of the the Harris-Klein Controversy for the topic matter they discuss, but I think the case study is interesting.
-It identifies Rational Style and Activist Style in arguments, and the friction that can arise when you do not (even if you think of yourself as above the internet of dunks dogpile):
+I’m not invested in the details of the the Harris-Klein Controversy as they relate to the topic they discuss, but I think the case study is interesting.
+It identifies Rational Style and Activist Style in arguments, and the friction that can arise when we don’t (even if we think of ourselves as above the internet of dunks dogpile):

 Harris isn’t doing identity politics in this sense.
 He doesn’t expect his identity to be an input to his arguments’ evaluation function, and from what aspects of his psyche they’re coming isn’t relevant.
 Not according to tradition Rational Style debate rules anyway, where evaluation functions only take the content of the argument.
 Identity politics means refusing to stay in this sandbox and the result is Activist Style, based on traditionally disallowed moves.